OlinDSA2025/olindsa2025.github.io/in_class/day07.md

   D --> E
 ```

-Perhaps unsurprisingly, a directed graph is a directed acyclic graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) if it contains no cycles.
+Perhaps unsurprisingly, a graph is a directed acyclic graph ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)) if it is both directed and contains no cycles.
 Cycles are paths through the graph that repeat vertices.

-One of the supplementary problems in the last class is an algorithm known as Kahn's algorithm for determining if a graph is a DAG.
+In one of the supplementary problems from the last class, we presented Kahn's algorithm for determining if a graph is a DAG.
 More specifically, it computes a topological sorting of the vertices of the graph, and if a sorting exists, the graph has no cycles.
 A topological sorting of a graph is an ordering of the graph's vertices $v_1, v_2, \ldots, v_n$ such that the edge $v_i \rightarrow v_j$ can only exist if $i < j$.

-Here is pseudocode for the algorithm Kahn's algorithm.
+Here is pseudocode for Kahn's algorithm.

 ```
 L ← Empty list that will contain the sorted elements